 The Law of supply states that the quantity of a commodity supplied varies directly with its price.
 Other determined of supply remaining constant.
-Thus the price of a commodity and the quantity supplied is more in the same direction.
-When price rise quantity supplied also rises and when the price falls.
+Thus the price of a commodity and the quantity supplied is moved in the same direction.
+When the price rises quantity supplied also rises and when the price falls.
 Quantity supply also reduces other things remaining the same.
 The reason why a firm is willing to sell more quantity of a good at the highest price is found in the law of diminishing returns.

 ELASTICITY OF SUPPLY

 It explains the functional relationship between the supply of a commodity and the determinants of supply